Melvin Yong takes over as Case president from Lim Biow Chuan

-Mr Yong, who is also MP for Radin Mas and the executive secretary of the National Transport Workers' Union, will head the consumer watchdog for the term 2021 to 2024, Case said in a media release on Friday (June 11).
+Mr Yong, 49, who is also MP for Radin Mas and the executive secretary of the National Transport Workers' Union, will head the consumer watchdog for the term from 2021 to 2024, Case said in a media release yesterday.

-The new central committee was also elected and appointed to office, following its 48th annual general meeting on Friday, Case added.
+The new central committee was also elected and appointed to office, following its 48th annual general meeting yesterday, Case added.

-Thanking Mr Lim for his contributions, Mr Yong, 49, said: "As Case commemorates its 50th anniversary this year, it is timely that we take stock of our achievements and consider how we can continue to be relevant and respond to the needs of consumers.
+Thanking Mr Lim for his contributions, Mr Yong said: "As Case commemorates its 50th anniversary this year, it is timely that we take stock of our achievements and consider how we can continue to be relevant and respond to the needs of consumers.

 "I will work closely with the new central committee, management and staff to look into how we can better protect and empower consumers in this new digital age."